 This is a Cambridge Technical Extended Certificate Level 3

-By undertaking the Pre-Production and Planning unit you will understand the pre-production process that the creative media industry follows when creating a product.
-You will learn how to carry out research in the planning stage of a media production and about the various acts of legislation that need to be considered.
-You will learn about the constraints that need to be considered when planning a new media production, including timescales and resources.
-You will also understand how to create pre-production documents in relation to client requirements and how to plan projects to meet these needs.
+Students will learn how to carry out research in the planning stage of a media production and about the constraints that need to be considered, including timescales and resources.
+They will also understand how to create pre-production documents in relation to client requirements.

 There are no formal entry requirements for this qualification.

 The course requires no specialist equipment although having access to a computer at home would be beneficial.
 Students will be provided with their own licence for the Adobe Creative Cloud suite of applications which they can download at home, free of charge, should they wish to.

 The course requires a high amount of independent learning so strong levels of motivation and a good work ethic are useful attributes.